johnridesabike/acutis/docs/development.md

 I designed the language to be as simple as possible, with the philosophy of "there should be one obvious way to do something."
-For this reason, I've excluded some utility features such as `if`...`else` statements, nullish coalescing, and direct access of object and array items.
+For this reason, I've excluded some utility features such as `if`...`else` statements and direct access of object and array items.
 These can be achieved through pattern matching instead, although that may be slightly more verbose.
 I'm not opposed to adding these features in the future if there is a need which justifies their maintenance.

 Props, template children, and template components each live in separate "layers" of the language due to their internal type differences.
 This feels